 Moisture Control

 In the cooler months, the opposite problem can occur.
 Warm air from your living spaces meets the cold underside of your roof and condenses, leading to moisture buildup.
-Over time, this moisture can cause wood rot and weaken the structure of your home.
+Over time, this moisture can cause wood rot and weaken the structure of your home, leading to the need for a roof replacement.
 Proper attic ventilation keeps air moving, reducing the buildup of moisture and protecting your home’s integrity.

 Prevent Mold